 We focus on bird and parrot nutrition a lot here because of the complexity of a bird’s anatomy.

 Birds require far more energy than their ground-based counterparts.

 Migratory birds fly at high altitudes where the air is thin.

 You and I would require supplemental oxygen at those altitudes.

-This ability comes from their DNA enabling them to extract oxygen from red blood cells more efficiently than any other animal on the planet
+Their DNA enables them to extract oxygen from red blood cells more efficiently than any other animal on the planet

 Rüppell’s Vulture (Gyps rueppellii) in the Serengeti, Tanzania.

 Birds have two matching lungs just like mammals but they’re totally different organs.

 Our lungs contain tubes that flow into little sacs.

 Cul-de-sacs actually because air can only go in and out of them, never flow through them, to the outside.